EXPLAINER: Voting systems reliable, despite conspiracies - NewsBreak

 EXPLAINER: Voting systems reliable, despite conspiracies

-ATLANTA -- Former President Donald Trump and his allies have whipped up a relentless campaign of attacks against voting equipment since his loss in the 2020 election.
+ATLANTA — (AP) — Former President Donald Trump and his allies have whipped up a relentless campaign of attacks against voting equipment since his loss in the 2020 election.
 After nearly two years, no evidence has emerged that voting machines were manipulated to steal the election or that there was any widespread fraud.

 Conspiracy theories spread online and in forums across the country nevertheless have undermined public confidence in voting machines and election results, while leading some counties to consider ditching the equipment in favor of hand-marked and hand-counted ballots.